-- Discipline cases adjudicated by Residence Life staff members may be appealed to the assistant dean of students over discipline.
-(Mr. Illya Lawrence at Illya.Lawrence@point.edu) - Discipline cases adjudicated by an assistant dean of students may be appealed to the dean of students.
-(Mrs. Laura Schaaf at Laura.Schaaf@point.edu) - Discipline cases adjudicated by the dean of students may be appealed to the Faculty Judiciary Committee.
-(Mr. Wye Huxford at Wye.Huxford@point.edu)

-Discipline cases adjudicated by the Faculty Judiciary Committee may be appealed to the President of the University, (Mr. Dean Collins at officeofthepresident@point.edu).
+- Discipline cases adjudicated by Residence Life staff members may be appealed to the Associate Dean of Students over discipline.
+(Mr. Illya Lawrence at Illya.Lawrence@point.edu) - Discipline cases adjudicated by the Associate Dean of Student may be appealed to the Dean of Students.
+(Ms. Laura Schaaf at Laura.Schaaf@point.edu) - Discipline cases adjudicated by the Dean of Students may be appealed to the Faculty Judiciary Committee.
+(Mr. Wye Huxford at Wye.Huxford@point.edu) - Discipline cases adjudicated by the Faculty Judiciary Committee may be appealed to the President of the University, (Mr. Dean Collins at officeofthepresident@point.edu).
 The President may preside over the case himself or may appoint an independent committee to adjudicate.

-Appeals must be submitted in writing within 48 hours of the date of the disciplinary sanction notification and must include the following:
+Appeals must be submitted in writing within 48 hours of the date of the disciplinary sanction notification, and must include the following:

-- How the disciplinary process and/or sanction(s) do not fall in line with the procedures outlined in the Point Community Honor Code. - The specific consequence being appealed and an alternate recommendation.
+- How the disciplinary process and/or sanction(s) do not fall in line with the procedures outlined in the Point Community Honor Code. - The specific consequence being appealed, and an alternate recommendation.